 A jealous friend sets out to sabotage a young woman’s upcoming marriage in “Mere yaar ki shaadi hai,” an entertaining, well-tooled piece of masala fluff with no pretensions other than to send auds out whistling the title number with a smile on their faces.
-Lacking major marquee names but carrying the Yash Chopra-produced trademark, pic opened very strongly in India June 7, and looks to have legs as well.
+Lacking major marquee names but carrying the Yash Chopra-produced trademark, pic opened very strongly in India June 7, beating out two much-hyped dramas about ’20s freedom fighter Bhagat Singh, and looks to have legs as well.